Growing Garlic in Ontario

 Figure 8.
 Underdeveloped garlic bulb; absence of roots on one side of basal plate is an indicator of stem and bulb nematode infection.

 Figure 9.
 Rotting of basal plate due to stem and bulb nematode infection.

 White rot is a soil-borne fungal disease that can survive as sclerotia in infected fields for decades.
 It is a serious concern, particularly in cool, wet growing seasons.
-Symptoms of white rot of garlic include a yellowing, wilting and toppling over of older leaves, watery bulbs and the presence of a fluffy, white mycelium and pinhead-sized black sclerotia, as well as rotted roots.
-Because sclerotia and mycelium overwinter in soil and plant debris, thorough cleaning of field equipment and proper disposing of cull garlic is important in preventing the spread of white rot to uncontaminated fields.
+Symptoms of white rot of garlic include yellowing, wilting and toppling over of older leaves, watery bulbs and the presence of a fluffy, white mycelium and pinhead-sized black sclerotia, as well as rotted roots.
+Because sclerotia and mycelium overwinter in soil and plant debris, thorough cleaning of field equipment and proper disposal of cull garlic are important in preventing the spread of white rot to uncontaminated fields.